-During the one-year of Human Resources Management courses, students will become prepared to interact, as strategic partners, with management at all levels of an organization.
-Among the human resources (HR) strategies, which align with overall organizational strategies, and the knowledge students will gain to carry out their duties will be:
+During the one year of Human Resources Management courses, you become prepared to interact, as a strategic partner, with management at all levels of an organization.
+Among the human resources (HR) strategies, which align with overall organizational strategies, and the knowledge you gain to carry out your duties are:

 - Performance management